 In criminal cases, an accused person can enter a defense of “battered woman syndrome,” or “rape trauma syndrome” or insanity.
 In fact, Ohio law now recognizes the “battered woman” defense.
 These defenses are all based on findings of PTSD and are used to prove the diminished capacity of a person who claims to have been provoked to commit a criminal act because of previous trauma.
 The courtroom testimony of a reliable expert witness can help determine whether a finding of PTSD has merit in a particular case.

 Q: What is controversial about how the law addresses PTSD?A:

 Claims of PTSD impairment have been increasing.
 Judges’ skepticism about the validity of PTSD has also risen because the many factors involved in a diagnosis make it possible to manipulate a PTSD claim.
 Difficulties in validating PTSD claims range from pinpointing the traumatic event to proving delayed onset PTSD to and identifying the various symptoms.
 Also, events that society once regarded as “normal,” such as the death of a family member, have now been classified as potentially “traumatic.”
-For these reasons, judges look for a direct link between the disorder and the claim; proof of PTSD can be admitted into evidence, but it must be shown that actual relevant PTSD symptoms affect the case.
+For these reasons, judges look for a direct link between the disorder and the claim; proof of PTSD can be admitted into evidence, but it must be shown that actual relevant PTSD symptoms affect the case.Q: What are some trends in the law regarding PTSD?A:

-A: Since the wars in Iraq and Afghanistan and the return of our veterans, there has been significant publicity on PTSD, to the extent that PTSD has become a household term.
-Psychiatric expert testimony is being received with less skepticism.
-Since 2008, veterans' treatment courts (VTCs) have been established in 10 Ohio counties, and they are increasing in number.
-As treatment courts, VTCs accept individuals diagnosed with substance dependency and mental illness--typically stemming from PTSD--to provide rehabilitation and stabilization rather than punishment for crimes committed.
-Today, a defense of PTSD may be more successful than other psychological defenses, such as insanity, domestic abuse and battered person syndrome.
+.
+Today, a defense of PTSD may be more successful than other psychological defenses, such as insanity, domestic and battered person syndrome.
 Law enforcement is being trained using “pre-booking diversion models” that focus on the management of mental illness and the prevention of arrest and incarceration.
 There is a national push toward addressing the PTSD form of mental illness, particularly when it is combat-related, but also in civilian cases.